 About the project: An Inclusive Cultural Sector in the Nordics

-An Inclusive Cultural Sector in the Nordics is a three-year effort (2017-2019) to identify challenges and solutions for inclusiveness both in the professional and volunteer cultural sector.
+An Inclusive Cultural Sector in the Nordics was a three-year effort (2017-2019) to identify challenges and solutions for inclusiveness both in the professional and volunteer cultural sector.

-The project takes point of departure in gathering and sharing knowledge across the Nordic countries.
-The project has an arts-centred approach to embracing diversity and will explore how organisations, institutions and artists can enrich the work they do by embracing a wide range of diverse influences and practices.
+The project took its point of departure in the gathering and sharing of knowledge across the Nordic countries.
+The project had an arts-centred approach to embracing diversity.
+It has explored how organisations, institutions and artists can enrich the work they do by embracing a wide range of diverse influences and practices.

 Main goals for the project